jolieip/jolieip/README.md

 ## About Me 👋
-* Rising junior majoring in Computer Science at the University of Washington.
+* Junior majoring in Computer Science at the University of Washington.
-* Programming languages: Java, C#, Swift, Python, Javascript
+* Programming languages: Java, C#, Swift, Python
 * Pronouns: She/Her/Hers

 ## 🌱 Interests